-During the 2015-16 fiscal year, Dr. Elmira Mangum served as President of Florida Agricultural and Mechanical University and the following individuals served as Members of the Board of Trustees:
+During the 2016-17 fiscal year, Dr. Larry Robinson served as Interim President of the Florida Agricultural and Mechanical University from 9-15-16, and Dr. Elmira Mangum served as President before that date.
+The following individuals served as Members of the Board of Trustees: